-Inmates who are active on work release the first day of the current month are eligible for transfer of funds from their work release account to their regular account up to the maximum of \$42.00 per week for canteen or regular account spending.
+PIOCs who are active on work release the first day of the current month are eligible for transfer of funds from their work release account to their regular account up to the maximum of \$65.00 per week for canteen or regular account spending.
 The funds must be available in your work release account at the time of transfer.
-If the maximum amount was not available in your work release account at the time of transfer occurred but funds are now available, submit a Disbursement Request to center staff to request the remaining balance be transferred within the next two months.
+Transfers are for the current month.
+If the maximum amount was not available in your work release account at the time the time the monthly transfer occurred but funds are now available, submit an Interview Request to center staff to request the remaining balance be transferred within the next two months.
 Contact center staff when you think you are eligible for a transfer of funds, but nothing is listed on your Trust Account Statement.
 WCCS Business Office staff will review your account and funds will be transferred if appropriate.